-Important Information You Should Consider About the VAROOM II Contract
+Important Information You Should Consider About the VAROOM II Variable Annuity Contract

 Fees and Expenses Location in Prospectus Are There Charges or Adjustments for Early Withdrawals?
 Yes.
 If you withdraw money within five years following your last contribution, you may be assessed a withdrawal charge of up to 7% of the value of the contribution withdrawn.
-For example, if you withdrew a \$100,000 initial contribution during the first year after that contribution, you could be assessed a charge of up to \$7000 on the contribution withdrawn. and Charges Are There Transaction Charges?
-No. Apart from the withdrawal charge, there are no other transaction charges under the contract.
-Deductions and Charges Are There Ongoing Fees and Expenses?
+This loss will be greater if there are taxes or tax penalties.
+For example, if you withdrew a \$100,000 initial contribution during the first year after that contribution, you could be assessed a charge of up to \$7000 on the contribution withdrawn.
+Are There Transaction Charges?
+No. Apart from the withdrawal charge transaction charges under the contra Deductions and Charges Are There Ongoing Fees and Expenses?
 Yes.
-The table below describes the fees and expenses that you may pay each year, depending on the Investment Options and optional benefits you choose.
-Please refer to your Contract specifications page for information about the specific fees you will pay each year based on the options you have elected.
-Deductions and Charges Annual Fee Minimum Maximum 1.
-Base contract 1.90%1 1.90%1 2.
-Investment options (Fund fees and expenses) 0.03%2 0.49%2 3.
-Optional benefits available for an additional charge (for a single optional benefit, if elected) 1.10% 3 1.50% 3
+The table below describes the formula you may pay each year, depending to Options and optional benefits you che your Contract specifications page for specific fees you will pay each year to have elected.
+Deductions and Charges Annual Fee Minimum Maximum Base contract 1.90% 1 1.90% 1 Investment options (Fund fees and expenses) 0.03% 2 0.49% 2 Optional benefits available for an additional charge (for a single optional benefit, if elected) 1.50% 3 1 The Peac Contract Charge is the our of the mortality and expense rick charge of 0.759 / the Administration Charge of I 250/ and the Distribution Charge of

-(1)The Base Contract Charge is the sum of the mortality and expense risk charge of 0.75%, the Administration Charge of 0.35%, and the Distribution Charge of 0.80%.
+1 The Base Contract Charge is the sum of the mortality and expense risk charge of 0.75%, the Administration Charge of 0.35%, and the Distribution Charge of 0.80%.
 Charges are assessed daily on the Account Value in the Subaccounts.

-(2) As a percentage of Fund net assets.
-Fund fees and expenses are as of December 31, 2024, and may vary from year to year.
-(3)The minimum optional benefit fee corresponds to the Guaranteed Lifetime Withdrawal Benefit, Investment Strategy 1, and applies to those who submit an application to purchase a contract and elect a GLWB rider on or after June 7, 2021.
+2 Fund fees and expenses are as of December 31, 2024, and may vary from year to year.
+Assessed daily on the Account Value in the Subaccounts.

+3 The minimum optional benefit fee corresponds to the Guaranteed Lifetime Withdrawal Benefit, Investment Strategy 1, and applies to those who submited an application to purchase a contract and elect a GLWB rider on or after June 7, 2021 and prior to January 1, 2024.
 The annual charge is 0.65% instead for contract owners that elected that GLWB Rider prior to June 7, 2021.
-The maximum optional benefit fee corresponds to the Guaranteed Lifetime Withdrawal Benefit, Investment Strategy 2, and applies to those who submit an application to purchase a contract and elect a GLWB rider on or after June 7, 2021.
+The maximum optional benefit fee corresponds to the Guaranteed Lifetime Withdrawal Benefit, Investment Strategy 2, and applies to those who submitted an application to purchase a contract and elected a GLWB rider on or after June 7, 2021 and prior to January 1, 2024.
 The annual charge is 0.85% instead for contract owners that elected that GLWB Rider prior to June 7, 2021.
-For elections of the GLWB rider on or after June 7, 2021, the highest possible separate account annual expenses amount to a current charge of 3.40%.
+For elections of the GLWB rider on or after June 7, 2021 and prior to January 1, 2024, the highest possible separate account annual expenses amount to a current charge of 3.20%.
 For elections prior to June 7, 2021, the highest possible separate account annual expenses with GLWB is 2.75%.
-You may elect only one of the Guaranteed Lifetime Withdrawal Benefit Investment Strategies.
+Only one of the Guaranteed Lifetime Withdrawal Benefit Investment Strategies could be elected.

 Because your contract is customizable, the choices you make affect how much you will pay.
 To help you understand the cost of owning your contract, the following table shows the lowest and highest cost you could pay each year, based on current charges.
-This estimate lowest and highest cost you could pay each yea r , based on current charges.
-This estimate lowest and highest cost you could pay each year assumes that you do not take withdrawals from charges that substantially increase costs. r , based on current charges.
-This estimate lowest and highest cost you could pay each yea assumes that you do not take withdrawals from r , based on current charges.
-This estimate lowest and highest cost you could pay each yea assumes that you do not take withdrawals from charges that substantially increase costs. r, based on current charges.
-This estimate the contract, which could add surrender
+This estimate assumes that you do not take withdrawals from the contract, which could add surrender charges that substantially increase costs.